-Figure 9 contains the number of metropolitan areas that use various surveillance technologies (some metropolitan areas use more than one technology).
+Figure 8 contains the number of metropolitan areas that use various surveillance technologies.
 The most frequently used electronic surveillance technology is loop detectors, but adoption by new metropolitan areas is limited.
 On the other hand, although radar detectors and video image detectors are less widely deployed, both technologies show substantial growth, a trend that is projected to continue in the future.

-Figure 9 Surveillance Technologies
+Figure 8 Surveillance Technologies